 Dressing rooms were built into the space below the deck which is reached by an outside stairway.
 Landscape architect: Lawrence Halprin; architect: Joseph Esherick.

-Vintage pool for entertaining area at night (1960s)
+Vintage pool for an entertaining area at night (1960s)

-Deck and trellis integrated into the pool area
+Deck and trellis integrated into a pool area